Skip to main content

 - How to thoroughly clean each individual slat

-- How to use a vacuum cleaner to keep dust and bay
+- How to use a vacuum cleaner to keep dust at bay

 - How to tackle stubborn marks or stains